-undertaken by female academic staff versus male academic staff, as well as in perceptions over whether workload is allocated fairly.
-We will need to analyse the situation in greater detail to understand the reasons for the situation and correct it. iv.
-2020: If workload allocation model is found appropriate, trial model in NDS 2.1 Enhance awareness of Health and Wellbeing NDS is committed to promoting the health and wellbeing of all staff.
-Aspects are currently advertised on the website and in the bulletin.
-However, in our 2018 survey and a recent health and wellbeing survey conducted within the department we saw a lack of engagement in male staff with health and wellbeing and a number of staff experiencing symptoms of low-mood, with women being more i. ii. iv. awareness training for managers and develop a series of help documents for distribution 2020: Train a cohort of Mental Health First Aiders to support department Athena SWAN Coordinator Mental Health Pilot Project Group At least 75% of staff stating they feel their line manager/department supports their mental wellbeing (with gender parity) Gender parity in engagement with the wellbeing bulletin Proportion of staff engaging with the wellbeing bulletin to match engagement with the departmental bulletin

-111 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 likely to express that they resources and information on have concerns about their wellbeing support. health and wellbeing and vi.
-2021: Create new wellbeing less likely to feel bulletin for department, raising comfortable discussing awareness of mental health their concerns with their conditions and support within the line manager.
-University/department i.
-2017: Create a leaflet detailing family leave and flexible working policies Raise awareness of ii.
-2017: Flexible working policies to flexible working be highlighted in departmental Increase number of men working policies within the inductions flexibly to 3 by 2021. department to all staff iii. , , , , , , , , , , , , , , , , , , , , whether male and female staff are Gender parity in response to Currently, flexible working equally comfortable requesting questions over whether caring 2.2 is more likely to be flexible working HR Manager responsibilities impact their work.
-L.L undertaken by female iv.
-2017: Profiles and quotes from i ii v iviariagoi staff, and male staff are carers and part-time workers to be >85% positive responses to the more likely to say that included on website survey question, "do you believe their caring ٧.
-2019: Opportunities to formally the department supports flexible responsibilities impact discuss flexible working to be working?" their work in a way that is included in PDRs difficult to manage. vi.
+acaden male ac well as over wh allocate need to situation to unde ken by female nic staff versus cademic staff, as in perceptions nether workload is a fairly.
+We will a analyse the n in greater detail erstand the stor the situation crect it. iv.
+2020: If workload allocation model is found appropriate, trial model in NDS Health NDS is promote wellbein Aspects currente the well the bull vellbein conduct departe of engal staff will wellbein of staff sympto. ce awareness of and Wellbeing committed to ing the health and ing of all staff. s are by advertised on site and in etin.
+However, in the survey and a health and ing survey ted within the ment we saw a lack agement in male the health and ing and a number experiencing in sof low-mood, amen being more i. ii. iv.
+2016-2017: Create a focus group to identify best mechanism to formalise the programme 2017-2018: Develop a programme of activities, training and information for managers and staff regarding mental and physical wellbeing at work (e.g. biodiversity walks, standing desks, stress management, mindfulness) 2017-2018: Identify mental health awareness training for managers and develop a series of help documents for distribution 2020: Train a cohort of Mental Health First Aiders to support department Hilary Term 2020: Create a mental wellbeing hub on the staff intranet where NDS members can find Coordinator - Emily Hotine Mental Health Pilot Project Group At least 75% of staff stating they feel their line manager/department supports their mental wellbeing (with gender parity) Gender parity in engagement with the wellbeing bulletin Proportion of staff engaging with the wellbeing bulletin to match engagement with the departmental bulletin likely to express that they resources and information on have concerns about their wellbeing support. health and wellbeing and 2021: Create new wellbeing less likely to feel VI. bulletin for department, raising comfortable discussing awareness of mental health their concerns with their conditions and support within the line manager.
+University/department inte manager. i.
+2017: Create a leaflet detailing 1. family leave and flexible working policies Raise awareness of ii.
+2017: Flexible working policies to flexible working 11. be highlighted in departmental Increase number of men working policies within the inductions flexibly to 3 by 2021. department to all staff iii.
+2021: Use survey to investigate HEXIDIY to 5 by 2021. department to an stan 111. whether male and female staff are Gender parity in response to Currently, flexible working equally comfortable requesting questions over whether caring is more likely to be flexible working HR Manager - Lisa responsibilities impact their work.
+2.2 undertaken by female iv 2017: Profiles and quotes from Bjork responsibilities impact their work. staff, and male staff are 14. carers and part-time workers to be Бјотк >85% positive responses to the more likely to say that included on website survey question, "do you believe their caring V 2019: Opportunities to formally the department supports flexible responsibilities impact •• discuss flexible working to be working?" their work in a way that is included in PDRs difficult to manage. vi.
 2021: Consultation with men in the department to be undertaken to investigate potential barriers to requesting flexible working Support staff returning vii.
-2016: Run a focus group with staff 2.3 to work following a who have returned to work l. . >80% positive feedback in return to (33) prolonged period following a prolonged period of HR Advisor work interviews of leave leave
+2016: Run a focus group with staff 2.3 to work following a who have returned to work LID Advisor >80% positive feedback in return to (32) prolonged period following a prolonged period of HR Advisor - work interviews (- / of leave leave Gemma Horbatowski